nidhinthomasNN/N_Glycan_Epitope_Mapping/README.md

 # N_Glycan_Epitope_Mapping

 This repository describes the workflow for the computational modeling of glycoslylation of protein residues using Rosetta Matcher Protocol.
+The article is now published in Protein Science. (https://onlinelibrary.wiley.com/doi/abs/10.1002/pro.4726)

 ## Predict loop structure for matching